-The IESO will use the performance from the self-scheduled capacity test (detailed in Design Memo 2.0: Testing Framework) to assess an HDR resource's ability to deliver to at least its capacity obligation (cleared UCAP), with no performance thresholds applied.
-If the HDR resource fails to deliver to at least its capacity obligation (cleared UCAP), an in-period UCAP adjustment will apply and will consist of:
+The IESO will use the performance from the capacity auction capacity test (detailed in the Design Memo 2.1: Testing Framework) to assess an HDR resource's ability to deliver to at least its capacity obligation (cleared UCAP), with no performance thresholds applied.
+If the HDR resource fails to deliver to at least its capacity obligation (cleared UCAP), the IESO will do the following to apply an in-period UCAP adjustment:

-- 1. Revising the capacity obligation to the MW value demonstrated in the capacity test, retroactively effective from the first day of the obligation period, and; - 2.
-Revoking any availability payments incurred for the portion of the capacity obligation that was not delivered in the capacity test through the application of a charge
+- 1. Effective within 2 business days of notifying the participant, revise the capacity obligation to the capacity value demonstrated in the capacity test; - 2.
+Revoke any availability payments incurred for the portion of the capacity obligation that was not delivered in the capacity test through the application of a non-performance charge (UCAP adjustment charge)

-The UCAP adjustment charge will be equal to the availability payments received for the undelivered capacity obligation, less any availability charges incurred for that same capacity.
+For greater clarity, no floor or limit on the in-period adjustment will apply.
+The in-period UCAP adjustment charge will be equal to the availability payments received for the undelivered capacity obligation, less any availability charges incurred for that same capacity.
 For example, an HDR resource has a capacity obligation (cleared UCAP) of 10 MW and delivers 8 MW in a capacity test.
-The assessment will apply a charge to claw back any availability payments received for the 2 MW being removed from the obligation, less any availability charges that may have been incurred for that 2 MW during the same period.
+The in-period UCAP adjustment will apply a charge to claw back any availability payments received for the 2 MW being removed from the obligation, less any availability charges that may have been incurred for that same 2 MW during the same period.